 This document has been prepared by HSBC Asset Management (India) Private Limited (HSBC) for information purposes only with an intent to provide market overview and should not be construed as an offer or solicitation of an offer for purchase of any of the funds of HSBC Mutual Fund.
 All information contained in this document (including that sourced from third parties), is obtained from sources, which HSBC/ third party, believes to be reliable but which it has not been independently verified by HSBC/ the third party.
 Further, HSBC/ the third party makes no guarantee, representation or warranty and accepts no responsibility or liability as to the accuracy or completeness of such information.
 The information and opinions contained within the document are based upon publicly available information and rates of taxation applicable at the time of publication, which are subject to change from time to time.
 Expressions of opinion are those of HSBC only and are subject to change without any prior intimation or notice.
 It does not have regard to specific investment objectives, financial situation and the particular needs of any specific person who may receive this document.
 Investors should seek financial advice regarding the appropriateness of investing in any securities or investment strategies that may have been discussed or recommended in this report and should understand that the views regarding future prospects may or may not be realised.
 Neither this document nor the units of HSBC Mutual Fund have been registered in any jurisdiction.
-The distribution of this document in certain jurisdictions may be restricted or totally prohibited and accordingly, persons who come into possession of this document are required to inform themselves about, and to observe, any such restrictions.
+The distribution of this document are required to inform themselves about, and to observe, any such restrictions.